 The Ohio State University has been accredited by the Higher Learning Commission (HLC) since 1913.
 In 2017 the university will undergo its decennial reaffirmation of accreditation.

 Accreditation is a designation and a process.
 As a designation, it serves as public recognition that an institution has met accepted standards of quality.
 As a process, it demonstrates an ongoing commitment to self-study and external peer review.
 These complementary assessments affirm that quality standards are being met and that the excellence of an Ohio State education is continually enhanced.

 What happens during accreditation?

-As required by the HLC, Ohio State is creating an evidence-based Assurance Argument to demonstrate that it meets the criteria for accreditation shown below.
+As required by the HLC, Ohio State created an evidence-based Assurance Argument to demonstrate that it meets the five criteria for accreditation shown below.
 In it, Ohio State documents how it fulfills each Criterion.
 The full Assurance Argument is available here.

 Criterion One.
 Mission

 The institution’s mission is clear and articulated publicly; it guides the institution’s operations.

 The institution acts with integrity; its conduct is ethical and responsible.

 Criterion Three.
 Teaching and Learning: Quality, Resources, and Support